On the balanced truncation error bound and sign parameters from arrowhead realizations: Systems with arrowhead realizations

-{Additionally, $\Sys$ has distinct Hankel singular values.} \end{corollary}
+{Additionally, $\Sys$ has distinct Hankel singular values.}} \end{corollary}

-\begin{proof} {Without loss of generality suppose that $\mbox{sign}(\gamma)=+1$.
-If the given arrowhead realization of $\Sys$ is such that the permutation $\pi$ in the result Theorem~\ref{thm:arrowheadthm} is the identity, then the result follows trivially.
-Otherwise, Theorem~\ref{thm:arrowheadthm} only guarantees that $\Sys$ has one positive sign parameter and $n-1$ negative sign parameters.
-We claim that the positive sign parameter corresponds to the dominant eigenvalue of the cross Gramian; that is, $s_1 = +1$.
-As noted in~\cite[Remark~5.4.3]{Ant05}, $2\trace(\mathcal{X})=-\trace(cA^{-1}b)$.
+\begin{proof} Without loss of generality suppose that $\mbox{sign}(\gamma)=+1$.
+If the given arrowhead realization of $\Sys$ is such that the permutation $\pi$ in Corollary~\ref{cor:arrowhead_case} is the identity, then the result follows trivially.
+Otherwise, Corollary~\ref{cor:arrowhead_case} only guarantees that $\Sys$ has one positive sign parameter and $n-1$ negative sign parameters.
+We claim that the positive sign parameter corresponds to the dominant eigenvalue of the cross Gramian, i.e., $s_1 = +1$.
+As noted in~\cite[Remark~5.4.3]{Ant05}, $2\,\trace(\mathcal{X})=-\trace(cA^{-1}b)$.
 Since $b=\gamma e_1$ and $c^{\tr}=e_1$, formula~\eqref{eq:aheadinv} gives